lindaperez/1_bk_Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 The way to solve this case is thinking how to answer the questions above, especifically.
 When is the best time to launch the Play campaign?
-We inmediatly think about, how to get a relation between the launch_date and the outcomes.
+We inmediatly thought about, how to get a relation between the launch_date and the outcomes.
 We were able to think that we needed to display the months and see how many projects were successful, failed or canceled over the years.

-After it, we could think about that filter by the parent category could help us to have a more acurate answer.
+After it, we could think about that filter by the parent category was very help us to have a more acurate answer.

 	The process to solve it was following the steps in the Excel Module, here some images: